It's not Karma. You just stepped in shit. Period.

 (Let's imagine a person who grew up and learned that if they did anything wrong they were punished, or shunned, or sent to the corner or their room.
 They may have learned that mistakes meant ex-communication from the tribe, a terrifying thought for anybody)

-You get to name this challenge with good trust worthy people around you and say, "I have a really hard time admitting I've done something that hurt you because I worry you won't love me, or that we'll lose our connection."
+You get to name this challenge with good trust worthy people around you and say, "I have a really hard time admitting I've done something that hurt you because I worry you won't love me and that we'll lose our connection."

-(Let's imagine a person growing up in an environment that wasn't quite ideal that.
-In order to stay connected to their parents they had to believe something was wrong with them, and work hard to fix it.
+(Let's imagine a person growing up in an environment that wasn't quite ideal.
+This means that in order to stay connected to their parents they had to believe something was wrong with them, and work hard to fix it.
 I've said it before, but here it is again, it's evolutionarily disadvantageous to believe something is wrong with people in your life or the environment you are in as a child.
-You've just got to learn to survive - better.)
+You've just got to learn to take it all on to survive - better.)

 If you're in this category you can lean towards believing that you had a little less to do with the asshole who was mean to you, or the break-up of your last relationship, than might feel comfortable for you.
-That shitty thing happened and you get to say, "no, that's there shit and I don't want to be around it."
+That shitty thing happened and you get to say, "no, that's their shit and I don't want to be around it, and maybe I can work on leaving a few days sooner next time."

 The guy at the mechanic shop told me, after hearing the story of the car, that I should scrap it because...